MySQL can be compiled using OpenSSL or yaSSL, both of which enable encrypted connections based on the OpenSSL API:

 MySQL Community Edition binary distributions are compiled using yaSSL.

-MySQL Community Edition source distributions can be compiled using either OpenSSL or yaSSL (see Section 6.3.5, “Building MySQL with Support for Encrypted Connections”).
+MySQL Community Edition source distributions can be compiled using either OpenSSL or yaSSL (see Section 2.9.6, “Configuring SSL Library Support”).

 OpenSSL and yaSSL offer the same basic functionality, but additional features are available in MySQL distributions compiled using OpenSSL: